 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Elsewhere, it has also been known to lay its eggs on Honey Locust (Gleditsia triacanthos), tick trefoils (Desmodium spp.), lespedezas (Lespedeza spp.), and Licorice (Glycyrrhiza glabra).
+In addition to the hosts listed below, reports from nearby states list Honey Locust (Gleditsia triacanthos), tick trefoils (Desmodium spp.), lespedezas (Lespedeza spp.), and Licorice (Glycyrrhiza glabra).

 For more information about these plants, please visit the Alabama Plant Atlas using the links above.

-Egg-laying adults may be attracted to host plants such as Black Locust (Robinia pseudoacacia) and False Indigo (Amorpha fruticosa).
+American Wisteria (Wisteria frutescens) is a beautiful choice for an arbor, deck, or fence and provides food for Silver-spotted and Long-tailed Skipper caterpilars.
 Note: Chinese Wisteria and Kudzu are highly invasive, non-native plants that should never be intentionally added to the landscape.

 Click on individual photos to view a larger version that includes photo credits, county, and date.